ENG657 Modern Rhetoric

 Learning Outcomes

-- Discuss and analyze scholarly articles in the field of Rhetoric and Composition Studies.
+- Discuss and analyze scholarly articles in the field of Rhetoric.

-- Appraise academic discourse to assemble a discriminating review of literature on a specific idea in Rhetoric and Composition studies.
+- Produce a critical review of literature on a specific area of research in Rhetoric.

 - Synthesize conflicting viewpoints to find productive research space in order to address vital questions in the field.